 Just as when nymphing the wet fly must be very close to the bottom.

-a a seven to nine weight rod.
-A one to two metre ( 3 to 6 foot) leader
+seven to nine weight rod.
+A one to two metre ( 3 to 6 foot) leader to

 The fly can be any of the Rabbit flies, Woolly Buggers, or large Glo-bugs.
 Red Setters in a range of sizes from 10 to 8 are an old standby and still catch plenty of fish.
 The hook size is usually 6 or 8.
 (Hooks of this size may not be weighted).